 Allocating regular time slots for staff to have time to do their own personal learning will help with successful engagement with, and completion of, this course.

 To make the learning more directed, we recommend setting tasks for the staff.
-This will mean that when a staff member logs into the system, and they access the student zone, they will easily be able to find the material they should be working on.
-Setting a task also allows you to easily track the progress they have made and see how much they have completed.
+This will mean that when a staff member accesses their account, they can easily find the material they should be working on.
+Setting a task also allows you to track the progress they have made and see how much they have completed.

-You can also use our system to create quick tests on any content in our system.
-Using the quick test function would enable to you set pre- and post- tests for your staff based on a particular unit.
-This might help staff to see the progress they have made and it might be a motivating factor.
+EP can be used to assign Quizzes on any content in our system.
+Using the quiz function enables you to set pre- and post-tests for staff based on a specific unit.
+This can help staff to see the progress they have made, and it can be a motivating factor.

 Creating a competition is an easy and effective way to motivate both student and teacher learners!
-If you wanted to create a competition for staff, this would require your lead staff member to create a competition based on the Māori content.
-You could even provide some prizes if you wanted to encourage your staff to get enthusiastic.
+Facilitators can assign competitions based on Māori content.
+You could even offer some prizes for additional engagement.

 As each teacher completes the course, they'll be issued with a course certificate to confirm and celebrate their achievement.

 Participants will receive their course completion certificate automatically by email, once they have completed all aspects of the course.